Blunk-electronic/ET/doc/schematic.rst

 	|VNS| a d

 #.
-Showing and finding devices and units
+Showing and finding devices and units:

-.. 	- To show a device:
+	- To show a device:

-..
-.. 	|VNS| h d
+	|VNS| h d

 	- To find the first unit of device, use this command: